hbctraining/Pseudobulk-for-scRNAseq/lessons/milo.md

 Lypla1                  .                  .                  .                  .                  .                  .
 ```

-We see the raw counts data is a cell by gene sparse matrix with the same genes (rows) and columns (cells) as in our seurat object.
+We see the raw counts data is a cell by gene sparse matrix with the same genes (rows) and columns (cells) as in our Seurat object.

-Next, we can get an idea of how to access the metadata in our object by using the `colData()` function:
+Next, we can get an idea of how to access the metadata in our SCE object by using the `colData()` function:

 ```r
 ## Explore the cellular metadata for the dataset